Accumulator Options

 Pros

-- Multiple uses – These derivatives can be used for a variety of purposes, including speculation, income generation and hedging.
+- Multiple uses – These derivatives can be used for a variety of purposes, including speculation, income generation and potentially hedging in certain circumstances.

 - Flexibility – Traders can close out their contract whenever they choose (provided that knockout barriers have not been breached).